philipturner/transimpedance-amplifier/README.md

 I am starting to read large swaths of the IPC 7351 standard, February 2005 revision.
 This project will resolve my frustration with non-standardization of resistor & capacitor footprints.
 It substantiates a growing realization across many engineering projects, that complex systems have many variables.
 They demand significant amounts of data to wrap my head around.
 I am not satisfied with arbitrary guesses and binary yes/no "it worked" tests, with no explanation of how this choice contributed to a reduction in UHV chamber cost.

 > My objective is obtain better control over the usability, performance, and cost of my end product(s).

+I feel more comfortable creating my own footprints from scratch, where I can trust every parameter used to derive every dimension.
+I will compare my footprints to those from vendors, SnapEDA, and KiCad libraries.